rekt0ro/CS2-Server-Blocker/README.md

-# Linux script for blocking CS2 Server IPs
+# Block CS2 Server IPs on Linux

 Block unwanted Counter-Strike 2 servers by region using your Linux firewall — no matter which one you use.
 Supports **UFW**, **iptables**, **nftables**, and **firewalld**.